 If you would like to see how much effort these scammers put into their websites you can view their scam website here.

-Insolvent Claims Solutions is a follow-on-fraud.
-If you send money to any bank account linked to this company you will lose all your money !
+Any letter from Insolvent Claims Solutions or Insolvency Claims Solutions in which it claims to be a liquidator will be a follow-on-fraud.
+If you send money to any bank account given to you by the fake group you will lose all your money !